boatakp/boatakp/README.md

 - 👋 Hi, I’m @boatakp
-- 👀 I’m interested in data science
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning python & statistic
+- 🌱 I’m currently learning Python & statistic
-- 📫 How to reach me email: boatarkaporn@gmail.com
+- 📫 How to reach me Email: boatarkaporn@gmail.com

 <!---
 boatakp/boatakp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.